This article originally appeared on VICE Canada.

 Bataller said that he and his team surprisingly couldn’t find one paper written on this subject and decided to rectify that.
 So he, alongside 13 other researchers, set out to pour over meteorological information and a ton of public health data to see if they could find a connection between alcohol intake or alcoholic cirrhosis and the climate one lives in and, wouldn’t ya know it, they did.
 In a paper for the scientific journal Hepatology, the crew laid out their findings.

 The crew found that simply put, the colder the climate you’re in the more likely you are to booze, binge drink like a teenager, and suffer from a disease which arises from drinking.
 The reasons aren’t exactly known but some theories are brought up in the paper.
 One is because “alcohol is a vasodilator—meaning it increases the flow of warm blood to the skin, which is full of temperature sensors.
 Booze quite literally makes you feel warmer.
-So that nip of Alberta Premium your uncle takes as he’s shovelling the walk quite literally is warming him up.
+So that nip of whiskey your uncle takes as he’s shoveling the walkway quite literally is warming him up.
 In, an admittedly darker explanation, alcohol consumption is connected to depression—something prevalent in colder places where sunlight is limited.